Discrimination: Disability

 Discrimination against people with disabilities in favor of people who are not is called ableism or disablism.
-Disability discrimination, which treats non-disabled individuals as the standard of 'normal living', results in public and private places and services, workplaces and educational settings, that are built to serve 'standard' people, which can exclude or hinder those with various disabilities.
+Disability discrimination, which treats non-disabled individuals as the standard of "normal living", results in public and private spaces, services, workplaces, and educational environments being designed primarily for "standard" users, which can exclude or disadvantage individuals with disabilities.

+Some studies have shown that employment can be beneficial for people with disabilities, helping to support mental health and overall well-being.
+Work may fulfill several basic needs, including social interaction, a sense of purpose, structured activity, and social status, thereby reducing social isolation.
+However, other research indicates that employment does not always produce positive outcomes, particularly when workplace environments fail to accommodate the specific needs of disabled individuals.
+In such cases, employment may contribute to stress, exclusion, or reduced well-being.
+Demographic changes, such as a decline in the working-age population in some regions, have also led to increased attention toward disabled individuals as participants in the labor market for economic reasons.

+Empirical research suggests that repeated exposure to ableist microaggressions may have cumulative psychological effects.
+Studies have linked these experiences to increased levels of psychological distress, reduced self-esteem, and a diminished sense of belonging, particularly among students in higher education settings.
+These findings indicate that discrimination is not limited to overt exclusion, but also operates through subtle, everyday interactions that can negatively impact well-being over time.

+Disability discrimination is also shaped by broader theoretical perspectives.
+The social model of disability emphasizes that disability arises not only from individual impairments but also from environmental, social, and institutional barriers that limit participation.
+This contrasts with the medical model, which focuses primarily on the individual's condition.
+The social model has influenced policy, accessibility standards, and advocacy efforts aimed at reducing barriers and promoting equal participation.

 Some studies have shown that employment can be beneficial to people with disabilities, helping to sustain their mental health and well-being.
 Work can fulfil a number of basic needs for an individual such as collective purpose, social contact, status, and activity, therefore reducing social isolation.

 Other research shows that employment is not always beneficial, particularly if a disabled persons needs are not considered.
 A decline in the working age population, particularly in Europe, is resulting in disabled people being seen as more of a valuable resource, within the labour market, for economic reasons.

 In the United States, the Americans with Disabilities Act mandates the provision of equality of access to both buildings and services and is paralleled by similar acts in other countries, such as the Equality Act 2010 in the UK.